 If you plan to book your trip with Avios, I recommend setting up an account with Reward Flight Finder or Seat Spy, which enables you to set up alerts so you know first hand when reward seats are released.
 I have a paid subscription to Reward Flight Finder which is worth every penny – the paid service means it searches for availability every hour (which is crucial as you are competing with other passengers for the same seat).
 Recently we have managed to upgrade to Business during the Christmas period, which would be unheard of.

 Also, you may want to consider departing from a nearby city – read about the ultimate business class travel hack.

 2. Rent your car wisely

-The other advantage is that Avis lets you cancel your booking up to 24 hours before without penalty, so you can shop around.
-Their new website and app are finally working a bit better.
-There seems to be a price drop pre-summer – and as an example, I had a booking for 8 days in Portugal for £575 and just made a new one for £345 for the exact same car and dates.
+The other advantage is that Avis and Hertz lets you cancel your booking up to 48/24 hours before without penalty if you choose the ‘pay later’ option, so you can shop around.
 If the difference of ‘paying now and paying at counter’ isn’t crazy, I will ‘pay later’, if not, they will refund the amount on your credit card quite quickly.
+Trip planning 101.